Feel like you're forgetting something? We've got you covered.

 3. Factor in plenty of time for your gown order—and alterations!

 Unless you purchase a perfectly fitted and ready-to-go gown, you'll need to begin your dress search 9–12 months in advance of the big day.
 To be safe, you'll want to allow 6–8 months to receive a custom-made dress.
-And leave plenty of cushion for alterations, with your first dress fitting scheduled at least 3 months out.
+And leave plenty of cushion (and a bit of room in your dress budget) for alterations, with your first fitting scheduled at least 3 months out.

 4. Keep vendor contact information on hand.